Reejig Blog

 5. The new superpower is continuous redesign

-The problem: Traditional transformation models don't work in an AI-powered world.
+The problem: Traditional redesign models don't work in an AI-powered world.
 There is no "end state."
 Just constant evolution.

 Brian Hackett